wlmwng/docker-elastic-demo/README.md

 - The **Service Configurations** section explains the settings used to set up the containers.
 - The **Tips** section has commands for:
   - using bash inside the containers,
-  - configuring ports, and
+  - configuring ports,
-  - backing up and restoring a data volume.
+  - backing up and restoring a data volume, and
+  - developing inside the containers with Visual Studio Code.

 ## What is a Docker container?